montanarograziano/Pystrap/README.md

 I find myself doing the same actions everytime I start a new python project, and so I thought _why not automate it?_

-The idea is create a CLI and package it so that it can be used with something like `pystrap init`, but for now just cloning the repo would be sufficient and running the necessary instructions would be sufficient.
+The idea is create a CLI and package it so that it can be used with something like `pystrap init`, but for now just cloning the repo and running the necessary instructions would be sufficient.

  ## What it does